Gabriella439/slides/modevar/modevar.md

 * Ideas for language features
 * How to create a language standard
+* How to build polished tooling
 * How to promote adoption of that language

-* How to build polished tooling
+My intention is not to get you to use Dhall, but rather to learn from Dhall

 # What is Dhall?